glennmatlin/FIFE_manuscript/wopr/main.typ

 == Quadrants: Analytical vs Creative

-#image("creativity_quadrants.png")
+#image("creativity_graph.drawio.png")
 Figure: Open‑endedness quadrants (illustrative placement of formats).

+=== Q1: Analytical Player, Analytical Adjudicator
+This quadrant covers rigid, rule‑based systems for both the players and the adjudicators (often predetermined scoring).
+Of the quadrants, this quadrant, alongside Q4, is among the most extensively explored, as it captures traditional “quantitative” wargames.
+Notable examples include the No‑Press variant of Diplomacy, the original rigid Kriegsspiel, and nearly the entirety of traditional strategy board games such as chess, checkers, and Go.

-=== Q1: Analytical Player, Creative Adjudicator
+=== Q2: Analytical Player, Creative Adjudicator
 This quadrant covers games in which players are often relatively limited in their action space, while a flexible, often human, adjudicator computes the outcomes.
 A less common quadrant, well‑known games that would fall into this quadrant include classic Free Kriegsspiel, where the focus is on limited procedural military actions while the outcomes are adjudicated by a human adjudicator.
 Many other battlefield‑scale wargames would fall under this category.

-=== Q2: Analytical Player, Analytical Adjudicator
-This quadrant covers rigid, rule‑based systems for both the players and the adjudicators (often predetermined scoring).
-Of the quadrants, this quadrant, alongside Q4, is among the most extensively explored, as it captures traditional “quantitative” wargames.
-Notable examples include the No‑Press variant of Diplomacy, the original rigid Kriegsspiel, and nearly the entirety of traditional strategy board games such as chess, checkers, and Go.

 === Q3: Creative Player, Analytical Adjudicator
 This quadrant covers games with highly creative agents and low‑creativity adjudicators.
 Common